 Premenstrual syndrome (PMS) is a disorder marked by physical and behavioral symptoms that occur in a cyclical pattern.
-They appear a week or two before an expected menstrual period and improve with the onset of menses.
+They appear 1-2 weeks before an expected menstrual period and improve with the onset of menses.
 The nature and severity of symptoms vary.
 If your symptoms are so severe that they interfere with daily activities, talk to your doctor about treatment options.

 The Menstrual Flow